 Courtney brings a warm spirit, a passion for Jewish education, and a wealth of experience to this role.
 She comes to us from Temple Emanuel in Winston Salem, NC, where she served as the Director of Education.
 Prior to that, Courtney served as the Principal for grades 7-12 at Temple Rodef Shalom in Falls Church, VA, a large congregation similar in size to ours.
 Joining the Wise Temple team was a sort of homecoming for Courtney, as she spent three years teaching religious school at Wise Temple while she was pursuing a Masters degree at Xavier University.

 Robyn has spent her career in various aspects of Jewish education.
-Prior to joining Wise, she was the Director of Education at the Valley Temple Religious School and, before relocating to Cincinnati, she was the School Counselor at The Davis Academy, Atlanta’s Reform Jewish Day School.
+Prior to joining Wise, she was the Director of Education at the Valley Temple Religious School.
+Before relocating to Cincinnati, she was the School Counselor at The Alfred & Adele Davis Academy, the largest Reform Jewish Day School in the country.
 There, she helped develop each student’s academic and social/emotional learning, while fostering their Jewish identity.
 Further, she provided regular consultation and education to both teachers and parents to ensure student success.
-Additionally, Robyn has spent time teaching in Xavier University’s counseling graduate program.

-She holds a Masters and Specialist degree in Education and licensure in mental health counseling, specializing in children and families.
-Along with her husband, Scott, and their two sons, Jordan and Joshua, Robyn loves the Wise community and is eager to join the staff in this meaningful role.
+Robyn holds a Master’s and Specialist degree in Education and licensure in mental health counseling, specializing in children and families.
+Along with her husband, Scott, and their two sons, Jordan and Joshua, Robyn loves the Wise Temple community and is pleased to be a part of the staff in this meaningful role.

 Andrea often introduces herself as the lucky person who gets to be our Temple’s librarian.
 Lucky because we have one of the largest synagogue libraries in the land, with wonderful support from our rabbis and members.